 Think it's easy to be beautiful?
 Think again.

-Ah the beautiful woman.
+Ah, the beautiful woman.
 We all love to look at her, talk about her, wonder about her.
 She's got it all, right?
-The great job, beautiful friends, a date every night, men falling over themselves to be noticed and doors being opened for her -- both literally and figuratively.
+The great job, beautiful friends, a date every night, men falling over themselves to be noticed and doors being opened for her—both literally and figuratively.

 Companies that place a premium on hiring very attractive people had on average higher revenues than similar companies which did not.
-He says the public clearly rewards businesses with the beautiful faces.
-In The New York Times interview, Hamermesh found that for beautiful people in general, "Most of us, regardless of our professed attitudes, prefer as customers to buy from better-looking salespeople, as jurors to listen to better-looking attorneys, as voters to be led by better-looking politicians, as students to learn from better-looking professors."
+He says the public clearly rewards businesses with beautiful faces.
+In a New York Times interview, Hamermesh found that for beautiful people in general, "Most of us, regardless of our professed attitudes, prefer as customers to buy from better-looking salespeople, as jurors to listen to better-looking attorneys, as voters to be led by better-looking politicians, as students to learn from better-looking professors."

 Beautiful women have it even better and get away with things ordinary people can't.
-Try talking an officer out of a ticket, or walking in without a reservation and getting a table at that hot new restaurant or talking that male co-worker into helping you move some furniture.
+Try talking an officer out of a ticket, or walking in without a reservation and getting a table at that hot new restaurant, or talking that male co-worker into helping you move some furniture.
 Beauty does make a difference.
 Beautiful women get more smiles, more handsome lovers and better treatment, and perhaps they expect it.
-Sometimes the beautiful woman has a bigger-than-life persona; higher than normal self esteem coupled with the feeling that she is special and deserves the best can become a self fulfilling prophecy.
+Sometimes the beautiful woman has a bigger-than-life persona; higher-than-normal self-esteem coupled with the feeling that she is special and deserves the best can become a self-fulfilling prophecy.

 Are beautiful women taken seriously?
-Research has shown that when women and men look at gorgeous women's success, they immediately tend to credit their success to their looks, and not any talents or brains they may possess.
+Research has shown that when women and men look at gorgeous women's success, they immediately tend to credit their success to their looks, and not to any talents or brains they may possess.
 Actually, beauty has both positive and negative effects on us.
 Chances are she'll be taken more seriously by a male, but not by much.
-If she's being scrutinized and considered by other women, then the highly attractive woman is at a big disadvantage.
+If she's being scrutinized and considered by other women, then the highly attractive woman may be at a big disadvantage.

-As with most things beauty can be a blessing, but it can also be a curse.
+Beauty can be a blessing, but it can also be a curse.
 As Penelope Lively said, "I'm intrigued by the way in which physical appearance can often direct a person's life; things happen differently for a beautiful woman than for a plain one."
 Different yes, but not necessarily better.
-So, the next time you see a stunningly beautiful woman,.... enjoy the view, but don't judge her because she's beautiful.
+So, the next time you see a stunningly beautiful woman, don't judge her because she's beautiful.